 Enlightenment is not a special status.
 It is the default, the nature of the self.
 You are not getting something you do not have; you simply realize that what you sought so frantically you had all along.
 If enlightenment is an experience, it should be cause for embarrassment, not jubilation.
-When an obscenely obese person goes back to normal, he or she is lauded as a courageous super-being for overcoming long odds.
-Just as overcoming gluttony is not worthy of praise, enlightenment is not worthy of praise because it is your nature.
+When an obscenely obese person goes back to normal, he is lauded by others as a courageous super-being for overcoming long odds, but the sloth that caused the obesity is conveniently forgotten.
+Was anything actually gained?
+Just as overcoming gluttony is not praiseworthy, enlightenment is not praiseworthy, because you are always enlightened; it is your nature.

 Much of the striving for enlightenment is motivated by a desire to distinguish one's self, to excel and convince one's self that one is unique.
 You are unique, but not with reference to others.
-You are no more unique than I am because there is only one of us.
+You are no more unique than I am, because there is only one of us.

-Here are other strange ideas of enlightenment: that enlightenment conveys amazing superpowers or is some rare 'state' achieved by the chosen few; that it can be transmitted from one person to another in the form of some kind of special energy; that there are levels of enlightenment; that you will get everything you want when you are enlightened, etc. We need not address them now.
+Here are other strange ideas of enlightenment: that enlightenment conveys amazing superpowers or is some rare "state" achieved by the chosen few; that it can be transmitted from one person to another in the form of some kind of special energy; that there are levels of enlightenment; that you will get everything you want when you are enlightened, etc. We need not address them now.
 As we proceed with the teachings of Vedanta, the fallacies behind all erroneous notions will be exposed.